programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 ---------------------------

-We can see some Optical Character Recognition (OCR) errors, where the Internet Archive’s automated transcription software has made mistakes, although for the most part this looks like a good transcription.
+We can see some Optical Character Recognition (OCR) errors, where the Internet Archive's automated transcription software has made mistakes, although for the most part this looks like a good transcription.
 There are two places where the OCR has inserted double quotation marks into this file mistakenly, in both cases by putting them between a comma